China Scholars Program

 Introduction to Contemporary China

-Students accepted to the Spring 2023 program must be available to participate February through May 2023, including attendance at 12 or 13 real-time "virtual classrooms" on Thursday evenings, 6pm Pacific Time (specific dates TBA).
-Coursework includes weekly reading and writing assignments, culminating in an independent research project.
-Final research projects will be shared with peers, and students are also required to do a presentation on China for their home schools or local communities.
+Coursework includes weekly reading and writing assignments, as well as an independent research project, culminating in a formal, academic paper.
+Final research projects will be shared with peers, and students are also asked to share with their home schools or local communities.

 Students should expect to devote approximately 6 hours per week to complete the lectures, discussions, readings, and assignments.
 Since this is a distance-learning course, however, students can structure most of the work around their individual schedules.
-Students do not need to know the Chinese language or have prior experience with China to participate in this course.

 CSP in the News